AdrianHEH/outlook-auto-login/README.md

    pip install -r requirements.txt

 3. **Modify the `credentials.txt` file in the project directory.
-List your Outlook accounts in this file, using the format `email:password` for each account on a new line:**:
+List your Outlook accounts in this file, using the format `email:password` for each account on a new line:**
    ```bash

    user1@example.com:password1